 SQL originated in one of IBM's research laboratories, as did relational database theory.
 In the early 1970s, as IBM researchers developed early relational DBMS (or RDBMS) systems, they created a data sublanguage to operate on these systems.
 They named the pre-release version of this sublanguage SEQUEL (Structured English QUEry Language).
 However, when it came time to formally release their query language as a product, they found that another company had already trademarked the product name "Sequel."
 Therefore, the marketing geniuses at IBM decided to give the released product a name that was different from SEQUEL but still recognizable as a member of the same family.
-So they named it SQL (pronounced ess-que-ell).
+So they named it SQL, pronounced ess-que-ell.
+Although the official pronunciation is ess-que-ell, people had become accustomed to pronouncing it "Sequel" in the early pre-release days and continued to do so.
+That practice has persisted to the present day; some people will say "Sequel" and others will say "S-Q-L," but they are both talking about the same thing.